 From the financial risk perspective, we expect that the group will continue to demonstrate funds from operations (FFO)/net debt around 20% and retained cash flow (RCF)/net debt in the mid teens in percentage terms.
 This is mostly predicated upon the continued successful execution of the group's cost-saving programme, which should more than offset the pressures stemming from weak price indexation in the European water business (see exhibit 1 below).

 Exhibit 1 Financial profile expected to remain resilient

-Note: the 2017 and 2018 estimates represent Moody's forward view; not the view of the issuer, and assume that the hybrids are refinanced with senior debt in 2018.
-Source: Veolia, Moody's Investors Service
+Note: the 2018 and 2019 estimates represent Moody's forward view; not the view of the issuer Source: Veolia, Moody's Investors Service

 Credit strengths